Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 ## Type inference

 Kotlin has a concept of *type inference* for compile-time type information, meaning some type information in the code may be omitted, to be inferred by the compiler.
 There are two kinds of type inference supported by Kotlin.

 - Local type inference, for inferring types of expressions locally, in statement/expression scope;
 - Function signature type inference, for inferring types of function return values and/or parameters.

 > Note: type inference is a [type constraint][Kotlin type constraints] problem, and is usually solved by a type constraint solver.

+TODO(write about when type inference works and when it does not)

 ### Smart casts

 Kotlin introduces a limited form of flow-dependent typing called *smart casting*.
 Flow-dependent typing means some expressions in the program may introduce changes to the compile-time types of variables.
-This allows one to avoid unneeded explicit casting of values in cases where their runtime types are guaranteed to conform to the expected compile-time types.
+This allows one to avoid unneeded explicit casting of values in cases when their runtime types are guaranteed to conform to the expected compile-time types.

-Smart casts are dependent on two main things: *smart cast sources* and *value stability*.
+Smart casts are dependent on two main things: *smart cast sources* and *smart cast sink stability*.

 #### Smart cast sources

-There are two kinds of smart cast sources: *nullability conditions* and *type conditions*.
+There are two kinds of smart cast sources: *non-nullability conditions* and *type conditions*.
-Nullability conditions specify that some value is not nullable, i.e., its value is guaranteed to not be `null`.
+Non-nullability conditions specify that some value is not nullable, i.e., its value is guaranteed to not be `null`.
 Type conditions specify that some value's runtime type conforms to a constraint $RT <: T$, where $T$ is the assumed type and $RT$ is the runtime type.
+A smart cast source may be *negated*, meaning it reverses its interpretation.

-> Note: nullability conditions may be viewed as a special case of type conditions with assumed type `kotlin.Any`.
+> Note: non-nullability conditions may be viewed as a special case of type conditions with assumed type `kotlin.Any`.

-These sources influence the compile-time type of a value in some expression (called *smart cast sink*) only if the value is [*stable*][Value stability] and if the source [dominates][Source-sink domination] the sink.
+These sources influence the compile-time type of a value in some expression (called *smart cast sink*) only if the sink is [*stable*][Smart cast sink stability] and if the source [dominates][Source-sink domination] the sink.
 The actual compile-time type of a smart casted value for any purpose (including, but not limited to, function overloading and type inference of other values) is as follows.

+- If the smart cast source is a non-nullability condition, the type is the [intersection][Type intersection] of the type it had before (including the results of smart casting performed for other conditions) and type `kotlin.Any`;
-- If the smart cast source is a nullability condition, the type is the [intersection][Type intersection] of the type it had before (including the results of smart casting performed for other conditions) and type `kotlin.Any` TODO(Does it actually work like that, or nullability is still somewhat funky?);
+- If the smart cast source is a negated non-nullability condition, the type is the [intersection][Type intersection] of the type it had before (including the results of smart casting performed for other conditions) and type `kotlin.Nothing?`;
 - If the smart cast source is a type condition, the type is the [intersection][Type intersection] of the type it had before (including the results of smart casting performed for other conditions) and the assumed type of the condition.
+- If the smart cast source is a negated type condition, the type does not change.

+> Note: we may use the terms "negated non-nullability condition" and "nullability condition" interchangeably.

 Smart cast sources are introduced by: